Sotonye0808/task-tracker/README.md

 # Track Your Tasks

 **This is a very crude version of this application.
 Unusual behaviour may be observed and design is rather lazy.
-A much updated version is to be released soon!**
+Check out the [updated version](https://task-tracker-2.vercel.app)!**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## [Task Tracker](https://sotonye0808.github.io/task-tracker)

 This is a simple task tracker app built using React.
-It allows users to track their tasks by adding, deleting, and marking tasks as complete.
+It allows users to track their tasks by adding, deleting, and marking tasks as complete. (it doesn't really do any of that, this is more of just frontend)

 ## Features
 - Add new tasks: Users can add tasks by entering a task name and optionally specifying a day and time.